-Sung-Woo Cho is a researcher who applies artificial intelligence to social policy decisions to enable data to benefit social-service recipients.
-He has more than 10 years of experience in workforce training and career pathways, community college systems and the administrative data these sources generate.
+Sung-Woo Cho is a researcher who applies artificial intelligence to social policy decision-making.
+He has more than 10 years of experience in workforce training and career pathways, community college systems, and the administrative data these sources generate.
 He also designs and implements program evaluations.
+Cho is a Research Associate Professor at the University of Oregon, where he advises senior leadership on data science and student success issues.

 - Artificial intelligence applications